MatthewRalston/kmerdb/CITATION_FAQ.md

 Citations means respect, friendliness, and cheer in my life when others can look at me as capable in the academy.

 Even outside the academy reputation is everything and an extra citation means the world.
-If publish or perish was a think even before the PhD glut, then it means it even more now, especially for researchers like myself who have not completed their doctorate.
+If publish or perish was a 'thing' even before the PhD glut, then it means it even more now, especially for researchers like myself who have not completed their doctorate.

 Before the citation notice was implemented hardly anyone cited kmerdb.
 And that's cause there was nothing to cite!